Nomadic Backpacker

 From the Tren Ligero, you need to head round to the right, the east side.
 Puerta #2.

-As of May 2022, it is possible to visit the Estadio Azteca as part of a tour:
+As of May 2022, the details for the Estadio Azteca Tour are as follows:

 Monday to Friday 10 am to 5 pm